 Here is an easy slime recipe for St. Patrick’s Day fun with the kids!
 Just follow the directions, add some green and gold, and it will be time to play!

 Learn how to make St. Patrick’s Day fluffy slime with our favorite new slime recipe!
 It’s so easy to make and so fun to play with because it stretches, it bounces, and it most importantly entertains the kids with green and gold St. Patrick’s day fun!

-We finally did it, we finally found a slime recipe that works for us.
 We have tried numerous slime recipes and always ended up with a hard, not so slimy, not so fun, lump of failed polymer.
 This recipe worked for us so well we have made batches and batches of it!

 Slime Disclaimer: This slime recipe uses borax which has been known to cause skin irritation.
 My children are not sensitive to borax and had no problem playing with this slime however if you are unsure or already know borax causes skin irritation you may want to try a different sensory play activity like our Taste Safe Water Beads or Moon Dough.
 Also, borax is not to be consumed so supervise your children during the activity.
 Thanks and have fun!

 If you like our Easy St. Patrick’s Day Slime Recipe I would love for you to PIN IT!
 It helps others discover it too, which helps us bring you more AWESOME CONTENT like this.

 BECAUSE ALL ACTIVITIES ARE BETTER WITH A BOOK!

 Click photos: Affiliate links to more information on these books we love!

 (Purchases through affiliate links earn us a small commission with no extra cost to you.
 See our Disclosure Policy here.)